What to expect from an interview or selection day

 You will also need to factor in travel time to ensure you’re not late.
 Timekeeping is very important for all course areas, so try to make sure you arrive in plenty of time.
 If you are running late for reasons beyond your control, contact us on 0330 123 2023 as soon as possible for advice.

 If you’re attending an interview for one of our arts and creative industries courses, we will usually ask you to have prepared a portfolio of work to bring with you.
 We’ll provide you with specific requirements in advance, but generally speaking this could include sketchbooks, doodles, drawings, photos of 3D pieces, or you could bring your work on a memory stick or show links to web portfolios.
+Please refer to the Interview Guidance Notes for your subject below.

 The work you bring doesn’t necessarily have to be finished or neat, but we want to see your creativity and passion for the subject as well as your thought processes when creating your pieces.
 You should be ready to answer questions about your work, and also talk about what you like and dislike about it.